County Guide

 Best sites to review first

-Before navigating DeKalb County's multi-court system, these are the two services I recommend reviewing first.
+Before navigating DeKalb County's multi-court system, these are the two services I recommend reviewing first — county confirmation for Atlanta addresses and name variant identification for diverse communities are the two most important pre-portal steps.

 Frequently asked questions